cahilton/Heracles-1/README.md

 * Display analysis results through data visualization

 ##Running the project
 Heracles is a [Spring Boot](http://projects.spring.io/spring-boot/) project.
 It can be built with Maven and packaged into a runnable jar.

 See `demo/` for a early preview version, served up with static data.
-Seach for 'Schizophrenia'.
+Go to [http://localhost:8080/index.html](http://localhost:8080/index.html).
+Search for 'Schizophrenia'.